 Double Chocolate Chip Banana Bread - This double chocolate chip banana bread is fantastic.
 It’s made in 1 bowl, so super quick and easy.
 It’s moist and chocolate-y and works for breakfast, snacks, and dessert.
 And it’s obviously stuffed with plenty of chocolate chips because that’s the only smart way to eat banana bread.

 Chocolate Chip Banana Bread - Banana Bread is just one of those recipes that you need in your back pocket.
 I’ve had plenty of banana bread in my day, and this recipe features everything that I’m looking for!

-Chocolate Chip Cinnamon Rolls – Prep these cinnamon rolls the night before and then bake off the morning.
+Chocolate Chip Cinnamon Rolls - Prep these cinnamon rolls the night before and then bake them off in the morning for Mother's Day Brunch.
 Your house will smell incredible.